Echuca United’s footballers are ready to take flight under their new senior coach.

 “If I’m honest, I was pleasantly surprised to have been given the job.”

-Eagles president Ian Johnson said Sutherland’s footballing resume spoke for itself.
+Eagles president Ian Johnson said Sutherland’s football resume spoke for itself.

 “He’s going to add a lot of experience to our club,” Johnson said.